 To achieve these objectives and targets, Rössing has developed implementation plans for mitigation measures and calculated the associated closure costs.
-A detailed closure plan at pre-feasibility level, containing more technical detail and higher cost-estimation accuracy than the current plan, will be developed in 2018.
+A detailed closure plan at pre-feasibility level, containing more technical detail and higher cost-estimation accuracy than the current plan, will be developed during 2018 and 2019.

-The establishment of the Rössing Environmental Rehabilitation Fund, which provides for expenditures associated with the mine's closure, complies with statutory obligations and stipulated requirements of both the Ministry of Mines and Energy and the Ministry of Environment and Tourism.
+The establishment of the Rössing Environmental Rehabilitation Fund, which provides for expenditures associated with the mine's closure.
+The fund is a voluntary fund to provide for the company's closure liability.
 Accordingly, the fund agreement states that each year the mining company will make a contribution to the fund to provide for the eventual closure of the mine.

-At the end of December 2017, the Fund had a cash balance of N\$718 million.
+At the end of December 2017, the Fund had a cash balance of N\$718million.
 In 2017 the total cost of closure, excluding retrenchment costs, was estimated at N\$1.58 billion.
 The mine will make additional payments to the Fund each year to provide for the eventual total cost of closure by 2025.